stella-yc/spiderdayblog-2020/pages/about.md

 imageSecondary: /static/img/spider-doodle-tiny.png
 imageSecondaryAlt: A drawing of a jumping spider
 ---
 I am a scientist, educator, and science communicator currently based in Pittsburgh, PA.
-My favorite part of science is sharing it with others through formal and informal teaching, science writing, social media, and outreach events.
+My favorite part of science is sharing it with others, anywhere and anyway I can!
 My dream is to host a nature show and introduce people to wonderfully weird animals!

-In my research, I am interested in how and why animals use color, shape, and movement to talk to each othe.
+In my research, I am interested in how and why animals use color, shape, and movement to talk to each other.
 For my PhD, I studied why and how jumping spiders get their audience's attention when performing their spectacular courtship dances.

 I was born in Colombia, and grew up in Forest Hills, NYC.
 In 2013, I earned a B.S. in Biology and Applied Physics at the University of Miami.
 I completed my PhD in the [Richards-Zawacki Lab](http://www.rzlab.pitt.edu) at the University of Pittsburgh in May 2020.

 In my free time, I enjoy video games, anime & manga, and caring for my recently adopted greyhound, [Flora](https://twitter.com/search?q=%23FloraTheGreyhound&src=typed_query&f=top).
 While I love all animals, there is a special spot in my heart for spiders and other arachnids, and I keep a small collection of arachnids that join me in my educational programs.

+## Media Appearances

+Looking for a presenter or guest with endless enthusiasm for the natural world?
+Want to film some fascinating arachnids behaviors but don't already have a professional spider wrangler?
+I'd love to be on your TV show, podcast, live event (or other to talk everything about spider science, animal vision, and evolution!

+For all my media work, I am represented by [Gritty Talent](https://www.grittytalent.tv/).
+You can find all of my previous appearances on the home page of this site, or in my CV.

 ## Contact

-Reach out if you have any outreach, photography, or research inquiries, or if you just have a question about spiders!
+Please reach out if you have any outreach, photography, or research inquiries, or if you just have a question about spiders!

 You can email me directly at spiderdaynightlive \[at] gmail \[dot] com, or reach out via social media.
 I am [@spiderdaynightlive](https://www.instagram.com/spiderdayNightLive/) on Instagram, and [@spiderdaynight](https://twitter.com/spiderdayNight) on Twitter.

-## Media Appearances

-I'd love to be on your podcast, TV show, or other platform to talk everything about spider science, animal vision, and evolution!
-Get in touch!

-You can find all of my previous appearances on the home page of this site, or in my CV.

 ## Elsewhere on the Web